gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 push!(X, Probabilities(R0, X_R0))
 ```

 Next we add node $H$ and its state probabilities.
 For modeling purposes, we define the information set of node $H$ to include the prior risk node $R0$.
-We set the probability of the patient experiencing a CHD event in the next ten years according to
+We set the probability of the patient experiencing a CHD event in the next ten years according to the prior risk level such that

 $$ℙ(H = CHD | R0 = \alpha) = \alpha$$.

 We define the probability of the patient not experiencing a CHD event in the next ten years as the complement event.
-Thus,

-$$ℙ(H = no CHD | R0 = \alpha) = 1 - \alpha$$.
+$$ℙ(H = no CHD | R0 = \alpha) = 1 - \alpha$$

 Since node $R0$ is actually deterministic, defining the health node $H$ in this way means that in the our model the patient has 12% probability of experiencing a CHD event and 88% chance of not suffering one.

-Node $H$ and its probabilities are added in the following way:
+Node $H$ and its probabilities are added in the following way.

 ```julia
 I_H = [R0]